Lips, mouth, and tongue -

 Moderate dysplasia - The abnormal squamous cells are darker and larger than normal squamous cells and the normal organization of the epithelium may be disrupted.

 Severe dysplasia - The abnormal squamous cells look similar to cancer cells but they are still only seen in the epithelium.
 There is no evidence of invasion.

+Why is this important?
 The grade is very important because it is related to the risk of developing an invasive cancer in the future.
 Mild (low grade) dysplasia has a very low risk of turning into cancer and is often left untreated.
 Moderate and severe (high grade) dysplasia is associated with a much higher risk of becoming cancer and patients with this condition are usually offered treatment to remove the diseased tissue.